UB-Mannheim/zotero-ocr/README.md

 # Zotero OCR

-This Zotero plugin adds the functionality to perform an OCR for selected PDFs in Zotero.
-Currently tailored for the use with Tesseract OCR.
+This Zotero plugin adds the functionality to perform an OCR for the PDFs selected in Zotero.
+It can add a new PDF including the recognized text, a text itself in a note, and an HOCR file.
+Tesseract OCR is used for the text recognition itself.

 ## Prerequisites

 - Tesseract OCR is installed
   - for Windows see https://github.com/UB-Mannheim/tesseract/wiki
   - for Linux, Mac see https://github.com/tesseract-ocr/tesseract/wiki
-- `pdftoppm` from poppler library is downloaded and copied to the other scripts in the Zotero directory
+- `pdftoppm` from poppler library is downloaded and installed

 ## Installation